Robert Nozick’s Political Philosophy

 2.4 The Attenuation of Rights

-Of course, it may be impossible or severely difficult for A to duly compensate B for inflicting treatment T—as when T consists in killing B. Moreover, if it is impossible or severely difficult for A to duly compensate B for a given boundary crossing, A must not cross that boundary without B’s consent.
-The conjunction of the liability rule claim and the impossibility or difficulty of due compensation yields (the equivalent of) a property rule claim for B against A’s imposing T on B. The further conditions that render due compensation impossible or difficult boost what would otherwise merely be a liability rule claim against being subject to T into (the equivalent of) a property rule claim against being subject to T. As we see in the next section, Nozick thinks that such boosting conditions are pervasive.
-So, one of the things that Nozick is suggesting in his intricate chapter 4 is that, even the separateness of persons in itself only underwrites claims protected by liability rules, those claims need to be treated as though they are protected by property rules whenever due compensation for infringing upon them would be impossible or not feasible.
+Of course, it may be impossible or severely difficult for A to duly compensate B for inflicting treatment T—as when T consists in killing B. And, if it is impossible or severely difficult for A to duly compensate B for a given boundary crossing, A must not cross that boundary without B’s consent.
+The conjunction of the liability rule claim and the impossibility or difficulty of due compensation yields (the equivalent of) a property rule claim for B against A’s imposing T on B. Further conditions that render due compensation impossible or difficult boost what would otherwise merely be a liability rule claim against being subject to T into (the equivalent of) a property rule claim against being subject to T. As we see in the next section, Nozick thinks that such boosting conditions are pervasive.
+It will turn out that standard claims to life, liberty, and property ought to be treated as though they are protected by property rules.
+A commonly unnoticed theme within Nozick’s chapter on “Prohibition, Compensation, and Risk” is that one can start with making a case for relatively undemanding, liability-rule rights and then back into more demanding. property-rule rights by showing that in many cases the only feasible way of respecting the liability-rule rights is to treat them as though they are property-rule rights.

-However, Nozick’s focus on rights having the role of protecting individuals from net losses being imposed upon them raised concerns for him about whether invocations of rights would deliver the strong anti-paternalism that he favored.[13]
+Perhaps, one ought not to be too surprised by Nozick’s chapter 4 presumption that in themselves rights are merely claims that are protected by liability rules.
+For recall the crucial role ascribed to natural rights within Nozick’s separateness of persons argument.
+That role is to provide individuals with moral protection against having sacrifices (i.e., net losses) imposed upon them.
+All that rights must do in order to play this role is to require that all boundary-crossings be accompanied by due compensation (and that they not be done if the provision of due accompanying compensation is not feasible).
+Still, Nozick’s focus on rights having the role of protecting individuals from net losses being imposed upon them raised concerns for him about whether invocations of rights can deliver the strong anti-paternalism that he favors.[14]
 If rights are in themselves merely claims against having one’s utility or welfare on net lowered by certain interferences, then one will have no right against interferences that on net raise one’s utility or welfare.
 Arguments that “will prohibit sacrificing one person to benefit another” will not themselves deliver “a prohibition on paternalist aggression” (34).
-Rights against paternalist interventions that really do serve interests of the paternalized party must protect the choices of that party—even choices that will lower her utility or welfare.
+Rights against paternalist interventions that really do serve the interests of the paternalized party must protect the choices of that party against those interventions – even choices that will lower that party’s utility or welfare.

 In the next section, we shall focus on Nozick’s use of this liability rule attenuation of rights in his response to the anarchist.
 We should note, however, that after disposing of the anarchist Nozick reverts to the more robust property rule understanding of rights.
 Thus, in chapter 7, on “Distributive Justice”, Nozick says that,